graveja0/health-care-markets/README.md

 geopolitical boundaries (e.g., state borders).
-While this may be fine for some settings (e.g., rate regulation in insurance markets, since consumers can only purchase a plan offered in their market) it may not be for others (e.g., hosptial markets, in which patients are unconstrained from crossing state boundaries).
+While this may be fine for some settings (e.g., rate regulation in insurance markets, since consumers can only purchase a plan offered in their market) it may not be for others (e.g., hospitial markets, in which patients are unconstrained from crossing state boundaries).

 In addition, the underlying population data used to define some commonly